Sharmeen-Fatima/GIAIC_Quarter_3/Question_Answer.md

 ---

-### ❓4.
-What is the difference between Kali Linux and Linux in WSL?
+### 4. What is the difference between Kali Linux and Linux in WSL❓

 **Answer:**
 Kali Linux is a Linux distribution focused on ethical hacking and penetration testing.